uofmelectricboat/.github/profile/README.md

 ### Making the CAN DBC Files: Kvaser Database Editor

-A CAN DBC file (CAN database) is a text file that contains information for decoding raw CAN bus data to 'physical values'.
+A CAN DBC file (CAN database) is a text files that contains information for decoding raw CAN bus data to 'physical values'.
 We use Kvaser Database Editor, which includes the ability to create and edit DBC files, append DBC files, and visualize the signal construction.

 Useful links:
 * [CAN DBC file explained](https://www.csselectronics.com/pages/can-dbc-file-database-intro)